jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 	 -url 	The Public URI of the application.
 	 -user 	 The user ID of a user.
 	 -password 	 The password of the user.
-	 -workspaceConnection 	 The repository workspace to export
+	 -workspaceConnection 	 The repository workspace to export/import.
 	 -outputFolder 	 The folder where the resulting data is written.

 	Optional parameter syntax: -exportmode <exportmode>

 	Optional parameter description:
 	 -exportmode 	 The mode to export the data.
 Available modes are: randomize, obfuscate, preserve.
 Default mode if parameter is omitted is: randomize
+ 				- Export mode randomize changes all bytes of the filecontent with random bytes.
+ 				- Export mode obfuscate replaces all lines in the files with lines of sample text of similar length, taken from the file CodeSampleInput.txt.
+ 				- Export mode preserve keeps the file content as it is.

 	Example: -command exportScmWorkspace -url https://clm.example.com:9443/ccm/ -user ADMIN -password ****** -workspaceConnection "Debs JKE Banking Integration Stream Workspace" -outputFolder "C:\Temp\ScmExport"